jkclem/first-shiny-app/README.md

 ## Overview

-This app explores demographic data from the 2015 American Community survey and the 2016 presidential election outcomes at county level.
+This app explores demographic data from the 2015 American Community Survey and 2016 presidential election outcomes at county level.

 ## Required Packages